Nilesh410/Master_JS/readme.md

   11. what is lexical scoping?
   12. What is higher order function?
   13. What is call back function?
+  14. what is synchronous programming, explain with example?
+  15. what is asynchronous programming?
+  16. How to achieve asynchronous programming in JS?
+  17. what is setTimeout and setInterval function in JS?
+  18. what is clearTimeout and clearInterval function in JS?
+  19. what is event loop?
+  20. what is callback queue in JS?
+  21.

 ## 7. Dialog Box in JAVA Script